Sophos Firewall v21.5 MR1: Focus on Security and Stability

 Customizable table columns

-Many areas in Sophos Firewall v21.5 MR1 support freely scalable columns, e.g. Network, SD-WAN routes, Gateways or Local Service ACL.
-The widths are saved in the browser and applied to future sessions.
+Many areas in Sophos Firewall v21.5 MR1 support resizable columns, for example Network, SD-WAN routes, Gateways, and Local Service ACL.
+The widths are saved in the browser and reused in future sessions.

-Vouchers can be sorted by creation date and appear immediately at the top.
-This facilitates output and control.
+Vouchers can be sorted by creation date and immediately appear at the top.
+This makes issuing and checking vouchers easier.

-The MIBs are more closely aligned with the RFCs for SNMPv1, v2 and v3.
-This improves compatibility with monitoring tools and reduces parsing errors.
+The MIBs are more closely aligned with the RFCs for SNMPv1, v2, and v3.
+This improves compatibility with monitoring tools and reduces parser errors.

-Data volumes are displayed uniformly in KB, MB and GB.
+Data volumes are displayed consistently in KB, MB, and GB.
 This makes comparisons easier and reduces misunderstandings.

 Group import from AD and Entra ID

-L2TP and PPTP are no longer activated automatically during group import.
+When importing groups, L2TP and PPTP are no longer enabled automatically.
 Remote access remains explicitly controllable.
-This prevents unwanted attack surfaces.
+This avoids unwanted attack surfaces.

 Active Directory SSO: Windows Server 2025

-Single sign-on now supports Windows Server 2025 via NTLM and Kerberos.
-This facilitates integration into modern AD environments and hybrid setups with Azure AD.
+Single Sign-On now supports Windows Server 2025 via NTLM and Kerberos.
+This makes integration into modern AD environments and hybrid setups with Azure AD easier.

-- SSL VPN compatibility: No tunnels to SFOS 18.5 and older, Legacy SSL VPN Client or UTM 9.
-Alternative: Upgrade, IPsec or RED.
+- SSL VPN compatibility: No tunnels to SFOS 18.5 and older, Legacy SSL VPN Client, or UTM 9.
+Alternatives: upgrade, IPsec, or RED.

-- Legacy RED site-to-site tunnels of the old generation are no longer supported as of SFOS 22.
+- Legacy RED Site-to-Site tunnels of the old generation are no longer supported from SFOS 22 onward.
 Migration to supported RED Site-to-Site or IPsec tunnels is recommended.

-- Upgrade paths: Follow official migration paths.
-Sophos Central can plan and control upgrades.
+- Upgrade paths: Follow the official migration paths.
+Sophos Central can schedule and control upgrades.

-- Create a complete backup and rollback plan before every upgrade.
+- Create a full backup and rollback plan before every upgrade.

 Conclusion

-Sophos Firewall v21.5 MR1 is a regular maintenance release with minor improvements and bug fixes.
-It stabilizes ongoing operation and includes detailed corrections.
-The switch to OAuth 2.0 for email notifications, the selection of the NDR region and a brief check of the HA and syslog settings are useful.
-Overall, these are incremental adjustments to maintain the current release branch.
-It will be exciting again at the beginning of December when SFOS v22 is released.
+Sophos Firewall v21.5 MR1 is a regular maintenance release with smaller improvements and bug fixes.
+It stabilizes day-to-day operations and includes detailed corrections.
+The switch to OAuth 2.00 for email notifications, the NDR region selection, and a quick review of HA and Syslog settings are worthwhile.
+Overall, this release delivers incremental maintenance for the current release branch.
+Things should become more interesting again in early December, when SFOS v22 is expected.

 - Avanet Blog: Sophos Firewall v21.5

-- Avanet KB: Updating the firmware on the Sophos Firewall (Firmware Update)
+- Avanet KB: Updating Firmware on Sophos Firewall (Firmware Update)